 An unofficial Planned Program of Study (PPOS) is required to be uploaded onto the BS/MS or IGS graduate student application for review purposes only.
 If accepted into the program by the department, an official form will need signed by your faculty advisor and the assistant dean of undergraduate studies.
-Once approved by the assistant dean, ensure that the form is forwarded to the admissions counselor, Janice Hughes, in the School of Graduate Studies.
+Once approved by the assistant dean, they will forward it to the School of Graduate Studies for a final review.

 Please note that BS/MS or IGS applications WILL NOT be processed without the PPOS being received and approved by the School of Graduate Studies.